Bill Clinton released from Southern California hospital

 “He’s doing fine; he really is,” Biden said during remarks at the University of Connecticut.

-Clinton, 75, was admitted on Tuesday with an infection unrelated to COVID-19, Ureña said.

-“He is in great spirits and has been spending time with family, catching up with friends, and watching college football,” said Ureña’s Saturday statement.

-An aide to the former president said Clinton had a urological infection that spread to his bloodstream, but he is on the mend and never went into septic shock, a potentially life-threatening condition.
+An aide to the former president said Bill Clinton had a urological infection that spread to his bloodstream but was on the mend and never went into septic shock, a potentially life-threatening condition.

 The aide, who spoke to reporters at the hospital on the condition his name wasn’t used, said Clinton was in an intensive care section of the hospital but wasn’t receiving ICU care.